 Those renting a car will have the easiest time.
 According to a local I met, seeing everything in Dara would require at least 6 hours!

 Many visitors start their tour around Dara Ancient City with the main cistern.
-Dara’s cisterns provided the Romans with prolonged access to water, even when the Sassanids cut off the flow from the outside.
+Dara’s cisterns provided the Byzantines with prolonged access to water, even when the Sassanids cut off the flow from the outside.

 Massive amounts of water were stored in these underground engineering marvels, from where they were then distributed throughout the rest of the city.